Hospital delirium is common and often goes unrecognized

 Here are some of the ways the family can help avoid or limit delirium in a loved one:

 Consult with a geriatric specialist.
 Not all surgeons are familiar with delirium.
 When an older person is considering hip replacement or other elective surgery or any procedure requiring anesthesia or sedation, advice from a geriatrician can facilitate planning for medication, pain control, post-operative mobility, and sleep support.

 Bring a full medication list to any new health professional.
 Many drugs that act on the brain can cause delirium, including narcotic painkillers, sedatives (particularly benzodiazepines), stimulants, sleeping pills, antidepressants, Parkinson's disease medications, and antipsychotics.
 Other medications that may cause delirium are corticosteroids, cimetidine, digoxin, and muscle relaxants.
 Besides nifedipine and tolterodine (mentioned above), anticholinergic drugs that can cause delirium include antihistamines and some drugs for digestive problems, allergies, and acute asthma attacks.
-Because there are so many potential culprits (some available over the counter) and because the effects of medications are sometimes additive, an older person may risk delirium even if she or he is taking each drug at the recommended dose.
+Because there are so many potential culprits (some available over the counter) and because the effects of medications are sometimes addictive, an older person may risk delirium even if she or he is taking each drug at the recommended dose.